Japanese Tea Pots

 The most popular of Japanese tea pots, tetsubin is traditionally used as a kettle for heating water when making sencha tea.

-Today, it is sold mostly as a brewing vessel.
+Today, it is sold mostly as a brewing vessel that is good for retaining heat for a period of time.

 The inner coating serves two purposes: it prevents rusting and prevents the tea from tasting metallic.